noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Business situation
 PA is currently in the seed stage and faces many of the typical challenges that businesses in the seed stage face.
-While
+While PA has secured over $242,000 AUD in funding through its kickstarter